 Supportive running shoes can be helpful, alongside strengthening exercises.
 In another article, we cover the symptoms, diagnosis and causes of posterior tibial tendonitis, including recommended strengthening exercises.

-The Plantar Fascia is located on the bottom of your foot and it is a thick band of tissue that runs from your heel bone along the arch of your foot, attaching to your forefoot.
-The Plantar Fascia is a passive structure and cannot contact like a muscle.
+The Plantar Fascia is located on the bottom of your foot, and it is a thick band of tissue that runs from your heel bone along the arch of your foot, attaching to your forefoot.

-The Plantar Fascia’s primary function is to provide stability to the underside of the foot and the arch of the foot.
+The Plantar Fascia’s primary function is to provide stability to the underside and arch of the foot.
 If excess pressure is placed on the plantar fascia, it can become painful and develop into Plantar Fasciitis.

 More often, Plantar Fasciitis pain is located on the attachment of the Plantar Fascia to the heel bone, but a midportion Plantar Fasciitis can cause arch pain.
-Providing extra support to the foot’s arch with a stability trainer or a custom orthotic can provide pain relief.
-Strengthening exercises are recommended to correct the issue.
+Providing extra support to the foot’s arch with a stability trainer or a custom orthotic can relieve pain, while strengthening exercises are recommended to correct the issue.

 The Navicular is a small bone in the arch of your foot.
 It is the attachment point for several muscles, including the Posterior Tibial Tendon.
-Combined with minimalist trainers, rapid pronation moments can lead to excess force going through the navicular bone.
+Navicular pain is primarily caused by impact activity such as running, jumping and gymnastics.

-Vibrations from these movements can irritate the navicular bone and lead to a stress injury.
-It may begin as bone bruising, and continued running can progress to a navicular stress fracture.
+Vibrations from these movements can irritate the navicular bone and lead to a Navicular Stress Fracture.

 The arch of the foot consists of 9 bones.
-Through use over time, the cartilage on the articular surfaces of the joints between these bones can change, leading to a foot injury.
-Biomechanical issues in a person running gait can place more pressure on these joints and lead to arthritic change over time and foot arch pain after running.
+Through use over time, the cartilage on the articular surfaces of the joints between these bones can change, leading to foot arch arthritis.
+Biomechanical issues in a person’s running gait can place more pressure on these joints, leading to arthritic change over time and foot arch pain after running.

 When change occurs in these joints, they tend to provide a dull ache that is more constant.
 They are often quite stiff in the morning.
-Physical therapy, manual therapy, custom insoles, foot stretches and strengthening exercises can be beneficial and help to prevent arch pain.
+Physical therapy, manual therapy, custom insoles, foot stretches, and strengthening exercises can help prevent arch pain.